BestTimesToVisit.com Logo

 activity

-Snorkel or dive through a surreal underwater art gallery at Anse Chastanet.
-Discover hauntingly beautiful sculptures submerged in the clear turquoise waters, creating a unique marine ecosystem.
-The best visibility is typically in the morning, and consider a guided dive to fully appreciate the artistry and marine life.
+Snorkel or dive through a unique underwater art gallery at Anse Chastanet.
+Discover hauntingly beautiful sculptures submerged in the clear turquoise waters, creating an otherworldly experience that blends marine life with human creativity.
+The best visibility is typically in the morning hours.

 Best time: December-May